 Room and Board Arrangements

-Our base station has a large central house (including a public lounge, library and kitchen) a laboratory building, a large shower/restroom building, a dining hall, and a large central palapa.
+Our base station has a large central house (including a public lounge, library, charging station room, and kitchen) a laboratory building, a large shower/restroom building, a dining hall, and a large central palapa.
 Participants stay in residentail cabanas (maximum of 2 per cabana)

 All meals are hearty and provided within the overall cost.
 All field equipment and supplies are also provided.

 The Nature of an Ancient Maya City: Resources, Interaction and Power at Blue Creek, Belize.
 (2007) Thomas Guderjan.
 University of Alabama Press, Tuscaloosa.